artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 ---------------------------------

 The ``information_object_id`` is not a value that is accessible via the :term:`user interface` - it is a unique value used in AtoM's database.
+There are however two ways you can access the object IDs for your descriptions.

+The first method is to export the target descriptions - on export, AtoM will populate the ``legacyId`` column of the resulting CSV with the object ID value for each row.

-You can, however, use SQL in the command-line to determine the ID of an information object.
-The following example will show you how to use a SQL query to find the ``information_object_id``, if you know the :term:`slug` of the description:
+Alternatively, you can use SQL in the command-line to determine the ID of an information object.
+The following example will show you how to use a SQL query to find the ``information_object_id``, if you know the :term:`slug` of the
+description:

-1. First, you will need to access mysqlCLI to be able to input a SQL query.
+1. First, you will need to access the MySQL command prompt to be able to input a SQL query.
 To do this, you will need to know the database name, user name, and password you used when creating your database during installation.
 If your database is on a different server (e.g. if you are trying to SSH in to access your database server), you will also need to know the hostname - that is, the IP address or domain name of the server where your database is located.
 2. The following is an example of the CLI command to enter to access mysqlCLI:

    .. code-block:: bash